Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

 ### Visual Design
 - Consistent with existing aspect ratio selector design
-- Icon-based representation for each enhancement type:
+- Icon-based representation for each persona type:
   - Off: X icon
   - Standard: Sparkles icon
   - Creative: Wand icon
   - Custom: Settings icon

 ### Interaction Flow
-1. User selects enhancement type from dropdown
+1. User selects persona type from dropdown
 2. User enters their prompt
 3. User clicks generate
-4. System shows "generating" status during both enhancement and image generation
+4. System shows "generating" status during both persona enhancement and image generation
 5. Final image is generated using enhanced prompt
 6. Enhanced prompt is available for reference

 ### Error Handling
-- If prompt enhancement fails, falls back to original prompt
+- If persona enhancement fails, falls back to original prompt
-- No user-visible errors for enhancement failures
+- No user-visible errors for persona enhancement failures
 - Continues with image generation using original prompt

 ## Benefits

-1. **Improved Image Quality**: Enhanced prompts typically produce higher quality, more detailed images
+1. **Improved Image Quality**: Persona-enhanced prompts typically produce higher quality, more detailed images
 2. **User Learning**: Users can see how their prompts were enhanced and learn better prompting techniques
-3. **Consistency**: Standardized enhancement approaches ensure consistent quality improvements
+3. **Consistency**: Standardized persona approaches ensure consistent quality improvements
-4. **Flexibility**: Users can choose enhancement level or disable it entirely
+4. **Flexibility**: Users can choose persona type or disable it entirely
 5. **Transparency**: Enhanced prompts replace the original and are visible everywhere in the UI

 ## Future Enhancements

-1. **Custom Enhancement**: Allow users to define their own enhancement rules
+1. **More Personas**: Add additional pre-defined personas for specific styles or use cases
-2. **Enhancement History**: Show before/after prompt comparisons
+2. **Persona History**: Show before/after prompt comparisons
-3. **Enhancement Analytics**: Track which enhancements produce better results
+3. **Persona Analytics**: Track which personas produce better results
-4. **Prompt Templates**: Pre-defined enhancement templates for specific use cases
+4. **Persona Templates**: Pre-defined persona templates for specific use cases
-5. **A/B Testing**: Generate images with both original and enhanced prompts for comparison
+5. **A/B Testing**: Generate images with both original and persona-enhanced prompts for comparison

 ## Technical Notes

-- Enhancement uses the same Nova 2 Omni model as image generation
+- Persona enhancement uses the same Nova 2 Omni model as image generation
-- Enhancement requests are separate API calls before image generation
+- Persona enhancement requests are separate API calls before image generation
 - Minimal performance impact due to text-only enhancement requests
 - Backward compatible - existing functionality unchanged when set to 'off'
-- Graceful degradation if enhancement service is unavailable
+- Graceful degradation if persona enhancement service is unavailable